On the model-based stochastic value gradient for continuous reinforcement learning: More experimental details

 \section{More experimental details}

-This section provides more details behind our experiments, including a time-dependent target entropy in \cref{app:exp:targ_entr}, a description of our hyper-parameters in \cref{app:exp:hypers}, further analysis and descriptions of a walker experiment in \cref{app:exp:walker}, and full plots of our POPLIN experiments in \cref{fig:exp:poplin_full}.
+This section provides more details behind our experiments, including a time-dependent target entropy in \cref{app:exp:targ_entr}, a description of our hyper-parameters in \cref{app:exp:hypers}, further analysis and descriptions of a walker experiment in \cref{app:exp:walker}, and full plots of our POPLIN experiments in \cref{fig:exp:poplin_full}. \Cref{alg:sac-svg} overviews the algorithm describing our combination of SAC and \svgH.